1245ym/ak-47-theme-for-M-series-/README.md

-# ak-47-theme-for-M-series-
+# ak-47-theme-for-M-series-(NOT READY YET)

 cool and modern ak-47 theme for macOS
 TO SEE HOW YOUR DEKTOP WILL LOOK AFTER GO TO AK-47 THEME.PNG,AND IF YOU WANT TO SEE MY SPECS GO TO INFO.PNG

 TOOLS NEEDED:Ubersicht,Raycast,ubar,visual code studio  or text edit (recommended but optional) FIRST:INSTALL UBERSICH